FrederikRobinson/Chess/README.md

 For this week:

-- Implement promotion (The last piece of game logic)
 - Create a "Start new game" page
 - Allow creation of games tied to users
-- Allow multiple users to play a game
+- Allow multiple users to play a game using web sockets

 Goal for this week:
 - Allow multiple users to play a game

 ToDo:
+- Implement promotion (The last piece of game logic)
 - Improve the look of the css
 - Add more tests for better coverage
 - Refactor to clean up the backend